pjaskulski/kursnbp/docs/index.md

     Flags for commands:
       table:
-        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD', or a range dat 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)
+        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD', or a date range 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today)
+                      or 'current' - current table / rate (last published)
                       default: current
-        -l --last     As an alternative to --date, the last <n> tables / rates can be retrieved e.g. --last = 5, default: 0
+        -l --last     As an alternative to --date, the last <n> tables / rates can be retrieved e.g. --last = 5,
+                      default: 0

       currency:
         -t --table    Table type: A, B or C, default: A